Gandia: Public transport

-Regarding public transport, Gandia has an extensive bus network and two Renfe stations that connect the city with Valencia (despite the fact that one of them only has three daily services).
-About buses, the Gandia area is operated by the company La Marina Gandiense and L'Urbanet.
-There are two La Marina Gandiense lines, line 1 that connects Gandia with the nearby municipality of Real de Gandia and sometimes with the University and line 2, which connects Gandia to the beach, which is 5 km (3,107 miles) away from the city.
-Referring to L’Urbanet, there are three lines, although one of them is divided, which would be counted as four.
+Gandia has an extensive bus network and two Renfe stations that connect the city with Valencia (despite the fact that one of them only has three daily services).
+Buses in the Gandia area are operated by the company La Marina Gandiense and L'Urbanet.
+There are two La Marina Gandiense lines: line 1 that connects Gandia with the nearby municipality of Real de Gandia (and sometimes with the University) and line 2, which connects Gandia to the beach, which is 5 km (3,107 miles) away from the city.
+In L’Urbanet, there are three lines, although one of them is divided, which would be counted as four.
 The following lines are: